Published: November 30, 2022

 This nearly two-century tradition of supporting diversity continues today in the city and college, and, since 1993, at Kendal at Oberlin.

-“I am excited to be a part of this journey with the Oberlin community and know that we will be, I believe, the institution that’s providing solutions to how we match this commitment to liberal arts, social justice and selectivity but also sustainability,” Ambar said in an interview published in Diverse: Issues in Higher Education.
+“I am excited to be a part of this journey with the Oberlin community and know that we will be, I believe, the institution that’s providing solutions to how we match this commitment to liberal arts, social justice and selectivity but also sustainability,” Ambar said in an interview published in Diverse: Issues in Higher Education when she joined Oberlin College in 2017.

 Highlights of women’s rights in Oberlin include: